Skip to main content

 Water Twice a Week

 Rely on spring moisture to water your lawn.
-Once it starts warming up, limit lawn watering to two days a week.
+Once it starts warming up, water your lawn no more than two days a week (three days when temperatures are consistently above 90°F).

 Leak Icon